outotec/Outotec-dev/README.md

 ## 🚀 Quick start

-1.  **Create a Gatsby site.**
+1.  **Install dependencies.**

-    Use the Gatsby CLI to create a new site, specifying the default starter.
+    Install the needed node modules for the project to work.

     ```sh
     npm install